-Throughout his career, Mr. Shannon has been involved in several high-profile cases, including:
+Throughout his career, Bob has been involved in several high-profile cases, including:

 - Defense of Michael J. Madigan in Federal lawsuit Gonzalez v.
 Madigan (2017); et al.

-Successfully defended the Cook County Sheriff's office against constitutional class action brought by Northwestern University MacArthur Justice Center against Cook County Jail practices in Hudson, et al. v.
+- Successfully defended the Cook County Sheriff's office against a constitutional class action by Northwestern University MacArthur Justice Center against Cook County Jail practices in Hudson, et al. v.
 Cook County Sheriff.

 - Successful trial defense of Chicago White Sox security policies in Uhler v.
 Chicago White Sox.

 - Successful trial defense of Chicago police officer in federal civil rights lawsuit Buchanan v.
 Officer Hammermeister.

 - Represented two U.S. Congressmen in a lawsuit by Illinois Republicans challenging the congressional map drawn by Illinois Democrats in Judy Biggert, et al. v.
 Illinois State Board of Elections, et al.